Full-Time/Part-Time: Full Time

 In collaboration with the CCAO, establishes community partnerships that align with the mission and strategic initiatives of the College.
 Represents the division and the College to students, parents, professional organizations, articulation partners, business, and industry in cooperation with Marketing and Communication.

 Communicates information effectively to both supervisors and supervisees.

 Earned master's degree from a regionally accredited institution required.
 Five (5) years of full time experience in higher education including significant teaching experience.

 Terminal degree, progressively responsible administrative experience, and community college experience preferred.

 Open Until Filled: Yes

 St. Louis Community College is the largest community college district in Missouri and one of the largest in the United States.
 More than one-half the households in the St. Louis area include at least one person who has attended STLCC.
 The multi-campus district includes locations at Florissant Valley, Forest Park, Meramec, and Wildwood, along with several other college locations.
 Through credit courses, continuing education, and workforce development programs, STLCC annually serves nearly 69,000 students.
 STLCC offers 15 college-transfer and 90-plus career programs.
 St. Louis Community College expands minds and changes lives every day.
 We create accessible, dynamic learning environments focused on the needs of our diverse communities.

-STLCC is searching for seven (7) highly innovative and student-centered individuals to lead its academic divisions across the Florissant Valley, Forest Park, and Meramec campuses.
+STLCC is searching for a highly innovative and student-centered individual to lead its district-wide Allied Health division, which will primarily be located at the Forest Park campus.